Super Smash Bros. (video game): Development

-Super Smash Bros. was developed by HAL Laboratory, a Nintendo second-party developer, during 1998.
+Super Smash Bros. was developed by HAL Laboratory, a Nintendo second-party developer.
 Masahiro Sakurai was interested in making a fighting game for four players.
 He made a presentation of what was then called Dragon King: The Fighting Game (格闘ゲーム竜王, Kakutō Gēmu Ryūō) to co-worker Satoru Iwata, who joined to help on the project.
 At this stage in development, the game was still using placeholder character models.
 Sakurai understood that many fighting games did not sell well and that he had to think of a way to make his game original.

 His first idea was to include famous Nintendo characters and put them in a fight.
-Knowing that he would not get permission if he asked ahead of time, Sakurai made a prototype of the game without informing Nintendo, and did not show anyone until it was well-balanced.
+Knowing that he would not get permission if he asked ahead of time, Sakurai made a prototype of the game in September 1997 without informing Nintendo, and did not show anyone until it was well-balanced.
 The prototype he presented featured Mario, Donkey Kong, Samus and Fox as playable characters.
-The idea was later approved.
+It was shown to Nintendo at the end of 1997, and the idea was later approved.
 Although never acknowledged by Nintendo or any developers behind Super Smash Bros., third-party sources have identified Namco's 1995 fighting game The Outfoxies as a possible inspiration, with Sakurai also crediting the idea of making a beginner-friendly fighting game to an experience in which he handily defeated a couple of casual gamers on The King of Fighters '95 in an arcade.
+According to Sakurai, the title came from Satoru Iwata when they were considering different names for the title; Iwata suggested the use of "brothers" (shorten to "Bros."), as, according to Sakurai, "his reasoning was that, even though the characters weren't brothers at all, using the word added the nuance that they weren't simply fighting – they were friends who were settling a little disagreement."

-On October 20, 2022, Sakurai, who still had the prototype of Dragon King: The Fighting Game, demonstrated its gameplay, and its differences from the final product of Super Smash Bros.
-Multiple planned characters were cut during development, including Marth, King Dedede, Bowser, and Mewtwo.
-All of these characters were added to later games.
+On October 20, 2022, Sakurai, who still had the prototype of Dragon King: The Fighting Game, demonstrated its gameplay and its differences from the final product of Super Smash Bros.
+Multiple planned characters were cut during development, including Marth, King Dedede, Bowser, and Mewtwo; all four of these characters were added to later games.

+Music

 Super Smash Bros. features music from some of Nintendo's popular gaming franchises.
 While many are newly arranged for the game, some pieces are taken directly from their sources.
 The music for Super Smash Bros. was composed by Hirokazu Ando, who later returned as sound and music director for Super Smash Bros.
 Melee.
 A complete soundtrack was released on CD in Japan through Teichiku Records in 2000.